overcrown/overcrown/README.md

 ![I am GitHub Readme Generator's creator](https://pbs.twimg.com/media/FyiEZgiWcAEHQwX?format=jpg&name=small)

-I am Gabriel, currently im intern in Didi/99.
+## Technical features about me:

 I love technology and i love to learn new skills, everything that will improve my knowledge base im in.
 I try to be the most complete profession and problems are made to be solved.

 ## Skills and Experience:

-* PYTHON / DJANGO / FLASK / HTML&CSS  / SQL / JAVA / JAVASCRIPT
+* PYTHON / DJANGO / FLASK / HTML&CSS  / SQL / JAVASCRIPT / JAVA

-## About Me
+## Details about Me :

-- 🔭 I’m currently working on 99 Tecnonologia LTDA
+- 🔭 I’m currently working on 99 Tecnonologia LTDA as intern
 - 🌱 I’m currently learning Cloud - AWS
-- 🤔 I’m looking for help with Flask Route
 - 📫 How to reach me: Linkedln/Email
 - 😄 Pronouns: He/His